Born: Nancy Varela Reil

 Her father purchased a brand new Royal typewriter for her when she was eleven and said, “That will be your bread and butter.”
 Before leaving on a date during coming of age was an embarrassment with a strict, straightforward father.
 One of the “greatest generation” he announced, “Just remember, you are in charge of your zipper.”

 Before he passed away, Nancy’s father shared a vision he had had for his children.
-He chose that house, he said, because it was within the boundary lines of a college-preparatory high school (which his children attended).
+He chose that first house, he said, because it was within the boundary lines of a college-preparatory high school which he insisted his children attend.
 Two of Nancy’s brothers attained their college degrees, one brother attended college same as Nancy; all four established businesses that contributed to the growth and development of San Antonio, Bexar County, and the State of Texas.

 Nancy graduated in the 1960s from Thomas Jefferson College Preparatory High School (elevated core curriculum) and was hired as a Stenographer at the age of eighteen for the Bexar County Adult Probation Office.
 After five years she enrolled at San Antonio College, majoring in English Language and Literature yet did not accomplish a degree, instead married and bore two children.
 Soon thereafter, NBC Bank hired her as an administrative assistant.
-Years later in 1989, she passed the Texas State Board of Realtors exam at first attempt and always an agent, she managed her sales business under the auspices of the real estate brokerage firm.
+Years later in 1989, she passed the Texas State Board of Realtors exam at first attempt.
+She served as an agent, and always managed her sales business under the auspices of a real estate brokerage firm.
 For twenty-one years she surpassed sales goals, earned awards, and achieved designations: Top Realtor twelve years, Remax 100% Club Member, Certified Residential Specialist (CRS), Graduate of the Realtor Institute (GRI), Accredited Buyer Representative (ABR), and “Who’s Who in America?”
 2006 – 2009.

-Nancy’s first publication was a slim paperback, Moonshiner, suited for children, but after eighteen months she cancelled it from the market, “I could have said more.
+Nancy’s first publication was a slim paperback, Moonshiner, suited for children, but after eleven months she cancelled it from the market, “I could have said more.
 Something held me back, but now I have the confidence to say it.”
 The replacement evolved into an adult short novel, her magnum opus, Moonshiner The Wolf.
-The Sci-fi novella Monster at My Window and the short novel sequel Night Invaders followed, along with short stories and flash-fiction narratives of which several evolved from her childhood years, some revelatory, controversial, or derived from catastrophic acts of nature that threatened to kill her or the family: Flood of 1965, Hannibal, Steven, Visiting Mary, and The Rabbi’s Books.
-Poetry by Nancy Reil Riojas consists of sixty poems classified as narrative, dramatic, free verse, and lyric.
+The Sci-fi novella Monster at My Window and the short novel sequel Night Invaders followed (soon to be released), along with short stories and flash-fiction narratives of which several evolved from her childhood years, some revelatory, controversial, or derived from catastrophic acts of nature that threatened to kill her or the family: Flood of 1965, Hannibal, Steven, Visiting Mary, and The Rabbi’s Books.
+Poetry by Nancy Reil Riojas consists of over one hundred poems classified as narrative, dramatic, free verse, and lyric.

 Work History Overview